 |CloudLinux 7||Apr 1, 2015||Jun 30, 2024|

-LVE is the Lightweight Virtual Environment.
-LVE Manager allows you to maintain fine-tuned control over your resources, including CPU, IO, memory, inodes, numbers of processes, and concurrent connections, that any single account can use.
-It is lightweight and transparent.
-Now you can limit abusers while allowing good customers to use what they need.
+LVE is a Lightweight Virtualized Environment.
+LVE Manager allows you to maintain fine-tuned control over your resources, including CPU, IO rate, memory, inodes, numbers of processes, and concurrent connections, that any single account can use.
+Now you can limit resource abuse, while allowing good customers to use what they need.

 CageFS is a virtualized, per-user file system that uniquely encapsulates each customer, preventing users from seeing each other and viewing sensitive information.
 CageFS prevents a large number of attacks, including most privilege escalation and information disclosure attacks.
 It is completely transparent to your customers, without any need for them to change their scripts.

-MySQL Governor tracks CPU and disk IO usage for every user in real time and throttles MySQL queries by using same-per-user LVE limits.
-By using the dbtop utility, it is possible to see usage as it happens on a per-customer basis, ensuring that system admins always know what is going on.
+MySQL Governor tracks CPU and disk IO usage for every user in real time and throttles MySQL queries by using LVE limits.
+By using the dbtop utility, it is possible to see the database usage on a per-customer basis, ensuring that the system admin always know what is going on.

-The Ruby Selector allows end users to choose the Ruby version for applications and install additional modules (gems) to the application environment.
+Ruby Selector allows end users to choose the Ruby version for applications and install additional modules to the application environment.
 Ruby Selector uses

-The Python Selector allows end users to choose the Python version as an application and install additional modules.
+Python Selector allows end users to choose the Python version for applications and install additional modules.
 Python Selector uses

 mod_passenger to get the best performance from Python applications.